 From the Greek, the word aneurysm means, "dilating or widening," which is exactly what happens to a blood vessel when aneurysm occurs.

-An aneurysm can be compared to a blister, but one that occurs inside the body.
-While there are different types of aneurysm, the most common is cerebral.
+This condition can be compared to a blister, but one that occurs inside the body.
+While there are different types, the most common is cerebral.
 Cerebral aneurysm occurs when the arteries that are responsible for supplying blood to the brain weaken.

 The artery weakens, and as blood continues to flow through the weakened point, that section of the artery 'balloons' out.
 With continued pressure to the weakened area, the aneurysm may eventually burst, often causing dire consequences, such as stroke, brain death, or fatal loss of blood.